akhilsadam/coe332/homework06/README.md

 <br />

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#implementation)

 #  Implementation

 We use the `homework05` docker image as is, so the necessary items for that are included in the `./homework05` folder.
+This repo is only designed to be run on the TACC COE-332 Kubernetes system, and any deviations from the following procedure may not behave as expected.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#files)

 ##  Files

+- `/deployment/` - contains all the kubernetes deployment files:

+ - `data-redis-volume.yml` - makes the persistent volume
+ - `deployment-debug.yml` - for debugging the deployments
+ - `deployment-flask.yml` - deployment for flask container
+ - `deployment-redis.yml` - deployment for redis container
+ - `service-flask.yml` - service for flask container
+ - `service-redis.yml` - service for redis container

+- `/homework05/` - contains everything necessary for the `flask-redis` docker image.
+Note this is completely identical to the `homework05` submission --- nothing has changed.

+- `Makefile` - a makefile for ease of use
+- `repl.sh` - a sh script to automatically query the Redis service IP and input to the Flask deployment.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#input-data)